 I needed a system that wasn’t labour intensive and that could just run in the background while I focused on other things.
 So that’s what I created this year – a simple approach that shifted me away from my boom and bust approach, toward regular, reliable growth.

 And guess what?
 It really was effortless.
-Once I had all the pieces in place (and that absolutely takes some work which is why it’s the first thing we focus on in the School of Visibility curriculum), I just let it run.
+Once I had all the pieces in place and I just let it run.